ammigonz/Collegiate-Sports/README.md

   - Filter by **state**, **institution**, and **year**
   - Visualizations of **top sports by participation and revenue**
   - Geographic analysis via ZIP code mapping
-- 📍 The dashboard and supporting queries are located in the `Phase_2/` folder
+- 📍 The supporting queries are located in the `Phase_2/` folder
+- 📊 The dashboard can be accessed through this link: https://lookerstudio.google.com/reporting/4ca1993a-5905-40bd-b6c8-3d6def134afa

 ---